ACSF - First Pull Request

 Step One: Sign into Acquia Cloud and the ACSF Management Console

-to your Site Factory Management Console using an account with either the or role.
+Sign in to your Site Factory Management Console using an account with either the developer or release engineer role.

 Step Two: Create a site inside of the ACSF site collection